 Interesting as it may be, lets have a look at whether or not these claims have any standing in the real world.

-This article aims to investigate some of the recent claims made at psilocybin as a possible nootropic agent.
 This is for educational purposes only, and seeks to fuel future research on the subject in places open to honest scientific discovery.
-At no time do I suggest you break your local laws.

-While this is an interesting idea, it's far to simple to take at face value.
+While this is an interesting idea, it's far too simple to take at face value.